-Significant risks identified Mitigating action by audited body Residual audit risk Action in response to residual audit risk Link to auditor's responsibilities LGR involves numerous use of resources risks including: Increased staff turnover and key vacancies leading to a breakdown in internal control; misappropriation of assets, especially ICT; a rush to spend money resulting in poor value for money; and transitional arrangements for governance and business continuity.
+Significant risks identified Mitigating action by audited body Residual audit risk Action in response to residual audit risk Link to auditor's responsibilities LGR typically involves numerous use of resources risks including: Increased staff turnover and key vacancies leading to a breakdown in internal control; misappropriation of assets, especially ICT; a rush to spend money resulting in poor value for money; and transitional arrangements for governance and business continuity.
 There is a good transition agreement designed to effectively manage this high risk with an independent project manager appointed and transitional governance arrangements in place.
+The Council's Internal Audit plan for 2008/09 reflects LGR as the primary risk and provides for audit coverage of the principle risk areas.
 Yes We will track LGR preparations, through meetings, review of minutes and enquiry into issues arising at other reorganised authorities.
 All aspects of the VFM Conclusion to be given by 30 September 2009 and 2008 UOR assessment (especially themes 4.2, 4.3, 5.1 and 5.2)